alejandroalffer/alastria-node-besu/docs/ethstats-installation.md

-# Tools - Ethstats Server and Dashboard installation guide
+# Tools - Network Monitor - Ethstats Server and Dashboard installation guide

 Use this procedure to create an Ethstats Server that recieves info from nodes and a dashboard to display it.